NodEm9/npl-project4/README.md

  The app is built to enable users conduct sentiment analysis news articles found online

-To enable you build this app successfully, there are certain requirements which you shuld already be familiar with if you are a dveloper
+``To enable you build this app successfully, there are certain requirements which you should already be familiar with if you are a dveloper
+``

 ### You will need to Install the following packages to **Get Started**.